 Once Daniel hears the full story he says to Robby, "I should have heard your side of the story".

 In real life we are fortunate if we ever get to present the full story and it is unlikely that the other party will see it our way, or see it as it actually happened.

-What we need is to take the line from the film, I should have heard your side of the story, but we rarely do.
+What we need is to take the line from the TV show, I should have heard your side of the story, but we rarely do.
 We hear an incomplete story, we draw conclusions without ever asking the other party to explain their position, we assume the worse about people.

 It is such a simple line, from a TV series, I should have heard your side of the story...before exploding in your face, before accusing you, before assuming your guilt, before judging you.